Gustavo00158/Gustavo_contato/README.md

-- 👋 Hi, I’m @shyuchiha00138
+- 👋 Hi, I’m Gustavo  Nasccimento Castro
-- 👀 I’m interested in html ans css
+- 👀 I’m interested in machine learning, c/c++, python, data and other.. :)
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gustavonascimentocastro1@gmail.com